xiangwang1223/knowledge_graph_attention_network/README.md

 * `mess_dropout`
   * It indicates the message dropout ratio, which randomly drops out the outgoing messages.
 Usage `--mess_dropout [0.1,0.1,0.1]`.

+* `pretrain`
+  * Please note that, as million-scale knowledge graph entities are involved in the recommendation task, it is strongly suggested to use the trained user and item embeddings of BPR-MF to initialize the user and item embeddings of all models (including all baselines and our KGAT) by setting the hyperparameter `pretrain` as `-1`.
+  * If you would like to train all models from scratch, please set the hyperparameter `pretrain` as `0`.
+In this case, please set the number of epoch and the criteria of early stopping larger.

 ## Dataset
 We provide three processed datasets: Amazon-book, Last-FM, and Yelp2018.